f1ac0/PistormX/README.md

 - I am a maker, can I build derivatives?
 For now, please test it and report your test results.

 Available firmwares:
-- basic : mostly similar to the features of original Pistorm firmware.
+- 8 states cycle : follow the complete 8 states 68k bus cycle described in MC68000 user manual.
-- skip s5s6 : skip s5 and s6 states when not in peripheral bus cycle ; this increases chip access speed according to SysInfo.
+- 6 states cycle : use a 6 states bus cycle by skipping s5 and s6 states.
+Similar to the original Pistorm firmware that skip s7 and s0 to increase chip access speed according to SysInfo.
-- write buffers : use the CPLD registers as double buffers to releases the Pi bus earlier during writes ; SysInfo show a tiny increase in CPU performance but not in chip ram access speed.
+- 6 states cycle write buffer : use CPLD registers as double buffer to releases the Pi bus earlier during write operations ; SysInfo show a tiny increase in CPU performance but not in chip ram access speed.
-- write buffers skip s5s6 : combination of the two above.
+- 4 states cycle write buffer : use a 4 states bus cycle by skipping s0, s1, s5 and s6 states and a write buffer ; no real speed increase according to SysInfo, maybe useful in other apps.

 Tested so far :
 - inside my own Amiga 500 rev8a,